mids-w203/reading/two_sample_tests.md

-# Two Sample z-Tests and t-Tests
+# Devore: Probability and Statistics for Engineering and the Sciences

 Please read section 9.1 and 9.2 in *Devore* (that is the name of the author).